ivankoster/SublimeYouCompleteMe/README.md

 * Starts the YCMD server and keeps it alive.
 * ycm_goto command (ctrl+t, ctrl+t) - Jump to the declaration/definition of the symbol under the first cursor.
 * ycm_goto_history command (ctrl+t, ctrl+b) - Jump to the location before ycm_goto
+* ycm_auto_complete command (ctrl+space) - Force semantic autocomplete list to pop up.
+YCMD can also decide on it's own to use semantic autocomplete.
+For example when typing "." or "->" in the C-family languages.
-* Highlights diagnostics that YCMD reports when loading a file.
-This can be prominently seen when you load a c file that contains compiler errors.
+* Highlights diagnostics (compiler errors) that YCMD reports when loading or modifying a file.
+This only works for the C-family of languages.

 Installation for 64bit windows
 -------------------------